James Danko

-James M. Danko is an American entrepreneur and academic administrator serving as the 21st president of Butler University in Indianapolis, Indiana.
+James M. Danko is an American entrepreneur and academic administrator serving as the 21st president of Butler University in Indianapolis, Indiana, since 2011.

 Early life and career

 Danko grew up in Parma, Ohio, a suburb of Cleveland.
 He started his first business, a medical and fitness equipment company, when he was 19, simultaneously earning a Bachelor of Arts degree in religious studies from John Carroll University.
 He ran his company for 17 years and it became the largest fitness equipment company in Ohio at the time.
 Danko sold his company in 1990 and earned a Master of Business Administration from the University of Michigan.

 Career

 He went on to serve in business school leadership roles at institutions including the University of Michigan, the University of North Carolina at Chapel Hill, Tuck School of Business, and Villanova School of Business.
 He was appointed dean of the Villanova School of Business in 2005.
 During his tenure there, VSB moved from an unranked, regional college to a nationally-ranked American business school.